How do I know if I qualify to earn 6 credits tuition free?

 How will this experience prepare me for college or post high school?

 In short, you will save time, money, and ease the transition into professional careers or further education.

 Can homeschool students participate in Running Start?

 Yes.
-We require homeschool students to provide their high school transcript and proof of two MMR immunizations if taking 6 or more credits in a semester.
+We require homeschool students to provide their high school transcript.
+If registering for more than 5 credits in a semester, proof of two MMR immunizations is required.

 What kind of assistance will be provided to students?